anhnguyenduc5/onboarding-and-volunteer-anhnd5/readme.md

 GET "/": Get all departments

 ### Country Endpoints: "/country"
 Note: master data, only admin can access
 POST "/": Create a country
 PUT "/:id": Update a country
 DELETE "/:id": Delete a country
 GET "/:id": Get a specific country
 GET "/": Get all countries

 ### Role Endpoints: "/role"
 Note: master data, only admin can access
 POST "/": Create a role
 PUT "/:id": Update a role
 DELETE "/:id": Delete a role
 GET "/:id": Get a specific role
 GET "/": Get all roles

+### Swagger Document
+For short, you could view the API document by Swagger and testing them.
+Access the URL: "/docs/index.html".
+You can view and test the API we wrote there.
+In order to use ADMIN's APIs you need to login as an admin and get authorize token.
+After that fill the responded authorize token in the authorize button with value: `"authorize token"`

 ### Contributing